Joan Child: Politics

-A member of the Australian Labor Party, Child was elected to the House for the seat of Henty, in the south-eastern suburbs of Melbourne, in 1974, having narrowly failed to win the seat in 1972.
-She was the first female Labor member of the House, and only the fourth woman elected to the House in its history.
-After less than two years, she was defeated in the landslide Liberal victory in 1975.
-Her attempt to regain the seat in 1977 failed, but she won it back in 1980 and continued to hold it until her retirement in 1990.
+Child became a member of the Australian Labor Party (ALP) in 1964, having previously campaigned for the party while living in Tasmania.
+She became secretary of the party's Glenhuntly branch, serving as a delegate to the ALP state council in Victoria from 1970 to 1973.
+She was also active in the Union of Australian Women.

+Child first stood for parliament at the 1972 federal election, narrowly losing to the incumbent Liberal MP Max Fox in the seat of Henty.
+She attracted media attention as one of the few female candidates endorsed by a major party and was profiled in The Australian Women's Weekly.
+She subsequently worked as a liaison officer for overseas trade minister Jim Cairns.
+Child reprised her candidacy against Fox at the 1974 election and was elected as the member for Henty.
+She was the first woman to represent the ALP in the House of Representatives and only the fourth woman ever elected, after Enid Lyons, Doris Blackburn and Kay Brownbill.

+In her maiden speech, Child spoke on social justice, a theme she regularly revisited in parliamentary speeches.
+She was defeated by Liberal candidate Ken Aldred after a single term at the 1975 election, as part of a nationwide swing against the Whitlam government.
+She recontested Henty unsuccessfully against Aldred at the 1977 election.
+During her absence from parliament she worked part-time as a staffer for ALP frontbencher Clyde Holding and as an executive officer for the State College of Victoria's staff association.

+Child reclaimed Henty from Aldred at the 1980 election and would be re-elected on three further occasions prior to her retirement from parliament at the 1990 election.
+She was elected chairman of committees (deputy speaker) in February 1984, following the resignation of Les Johnson.

+Speaker, 1986–1989

 During the second term of Labor Prime Minister Bob Hawke, Child became Speaker on 11 February 1986 as the sole nominee of the ALP, and was elected by 78 votes to 64 over her opponent, Allan Rocher.
 She was re-elected Speaker after the 1987 election, winning against Don Dobie.
 She was liked and respected by MPs from both sides of the Chamber, but she found the notorious rowdyism of Australian parliamentary conduct difficult to deal with, and her health suffered under the strain.
 In August 1989, aged 68, she resigned from the role and announced she would not contest the 1990 election.

 Among the most notable events of her term in office was when the Provisional Parliament House was closed and the new Parliament House was opened on 9 May 1988, and first sat on 22 August.
 Some discussion took place as to whether the old Speaker's Chair, which had been a gift from the Parliament of the United Kingdom, should be installed in the new building; but Child, as Speaker, refused to move the chair.
 She left the House of Representatives at the 1990 election, when the seat of Henty was abolished.